 We love every genre of comedy here at Time Out: sketch, improv, character comedy… you name it.
 But, when done well, nothing quite compares to the simplicity of a stage, a microphone and a suitably witty person to tie it all together.

-Stand-up from carefully selected open-mic comics and experienced acts testing new stuff or performing solid-gold sets – all for free (with a voluntary donation at the end, of course).
+Stand-up from carefully selected open-mic comics and experienced acts testing new stuff or performing solid-gold sets – all for free five days a week (with a voluntary donation at the end, of course) and a tenner at the weekend.
 The room gets absolutely rammed, so get down there early if you want to grab a seat.
 The club's now running seven nights a week.
 Mondays are improv shows, Tuesday's show features an hour-long solo show or Edinburgh Fringe preview, and Wednesdays and Sundays are new act and new material gigs.
-To check the latest line-ups, see the dates below.
+To check the latest line-ups, check the 'dates and times' tab.Read more

 This small, no-frills basement club in Covent Garden offers mixed line-ups of established circuit comics and newer acts, work-in-progress shows and improv troupes.
 Top price tickets, on a Saturday, are just a tenner, and lots of shows are only £1 entry or nothing at all.
 See 'dates and times' for the full line-ups.Read more